TaranHarish/weather-background/README.md

 # weather-background
-Changes your background based on real time weather using an API key
+Changes your background based on real time weather using an API.